kianfang/vue-import/README.md

 English | [简体中文](./README-zh_CN.md)

-Import Vue components in a browser environment，i.e. [SFC](https://vuejs.org/guide/scaling-up/sfc.html) (*.vue) file。
+Import Vue components in a browser environment, i.e. [SFC](https://vuejs.org/guide/scaling-up/sfc.html) (*.vue) file.
-If you don't want to maintain `package.json` and apply packaging tools such as `webpack`，then `vue-import` will help you。
+If you don't want to maintain `package.json` and apply packaging tools such as `webpack`, then `vue-import` will help you.

 ## [CDN](https://www.jsdelivr.com)